ibm-cloud-docs/monitoring/dashboards.md

 # Working with dashboards
 {: #dashboards}
-You can use any of the pre-defined dashboards to monitor your infrastructure.
-You can also create custom dashboards.
+Use dashboards to monitor your infrastructure, applications, and services.
+You can use pre-defined dashboards.
+You can also create custom dashboards through the Web UI or programmatically.
 {:shortdesc}

-Once the agent has started sending metrics to Sysdig for your environment, you can use the Sysdig Monitor UI to view and analyze that data.
-This doc will help you understand the UI and various scenarios compared to Grafana.
+A **dashboard** shows groups of metrics that report on the health, performance, and state of your infrastructure, applications, and services for a single host or a group of hosts.
+Dashboards offer a specialized insight into network data, application data, topology, services, hosts, and containers.

+In the **DASHBOARDS** section of the Web UI, dashboards are organized into three main groups:

+* *My Dashboards*: These are the dashboards that are created by the user who is currently logged in.
+* *My Shared Dashboards*: These are the dashboards that are created by the user who is currently logged in, and that are shared with other users.
+* *Dashboards Shared With Me*: These are the dashboards that are created by other users, and shared with the current user.

+In the **EXPLORE** section of the Web UI, dashboards are organized into two groups:
+* *Default dashboards*: These are the pre-defined dashboards.
+* *My Dashboards*: These are the dashboards that are created by the user who is currently logged in.

 ## Pre-defined dashboards
 {: #predefined}

-Sysdig provides a number of pre-built dashboards, designed around various supported applications, network topologies, infrastructure layouts, and services.
-These can be used to jumpstart the dashboard building process, as templates for further configuration.
+Pre-defined dashboards are designed around various supported applications, network topologies, infrastructure layouts, and services.

-Pre-built dashboards come with a series of panels already configured, based on the information most relevant users.
+Pre-defined dashboards include a series of panels that are already configured.

+The following table lists the different types of pre-defined dashboards:

 | Type | Description | More information |
 |------|-------------|------------------|